Skip to content

 3. Unconscious biases are mental shortcuts triggered through rapid mental associations we make between people and objects.

-You can’t have a diverse team if your hiring process is intentionally or unintentionally designed for people similar to you to win.
+Unconscious biases occur very frequently in our daily lives, but they are dangerously common in hiring.
+You can’t have a diverse team if your hiring process is intentionally or unintentionally designed to ensure that people similar to you win.

 What is unconscious bias in recruitment?